AjumalAsharaf/VSCODE/README.md

 ### **🔗 Best Skill Combinations for Career Growth**
 💡 *What are the most profitable skill combinations?*
-🔍 *This network graph illustrates the best skills to combine for career success.*
+🔍 The optimal skillset that provides the highest salary boost is **[Skill Combination]**, making it an excellent investment for career advancement.

 ![Optimal Skills](https://github.com/AjumalAsharaf/VSCODE/blob/main/optimal_skills.png?raw=true)